-With this provision, the new law strengthens the finality of foreclosure judgments once the lender transfers the foreclosed property to a new owner.
+With this provision, the law strengthened the finality of foreclosure judgments once the lender transfers the foreclosed property to a new owner.
 The former owner can continue to pursue money damages against the lender, but cannot regain title to the property.

 On the other hand, the law did provide a few consumer protections.

 When you took out your loan, you signed both a mortgage and a promissory note.
 The promissory note is what establishes your liability to pay your mortgage loan.
 The mortgage creates a lien on the property.
 The holder of the note is the only party that has the right to foreclose on the property.
 (Learn more about promissory notes.)

 Starting July 1, 2013, the plaintiff (the owner of the loan) must prove its right to foreclose by filing additional items along with the foreclosure complaint, including:

 This helps to ensure that an improper party is not pursuing the foreclosure.